kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 ## `storage`

 This accessor allows plugins to manage their own private and secure permanent storage.
-Data stored in this space cannot be accessed from Kuzzle Backend, or from the Kuzzle Backend API, or from another plugin.
+Data stored in this space cannot be accessed from Kuzzle, or from the API, or from another plugin.

-The only way a document stored in this space can be accessed outside the plugin is if that plugin extends Kuzzle Backend's API with a route exposing that data.
+The only way a document stored in this space can be accessed outside the plugin is if that plugin extends the API with a route exposing that data.

 This storage space is a whole [data index]({{ site_base_path }}guide/essentials/persisted/#working-with-persistent-data).